Fay's Drug: Diversification efforts

-JCPenney
+Sale to JCPenney

 In 1996, Fay's Drugs was sold to JCPenney for $285 million in stock.
+New York stores retained the Fay's name, while those in other states were changed to Thrift Drug stores.
 JCPenney merged its drug operations into Eckerd in 1997.
 Many of the original Fay's Drugs locations that have not been closed in favor of stand-alone Eckerd stores (many now Rite Aid and Walgreens locations) still feature the familiar Fay's aisle and pharmacy formats that served as models for drug chains nationwide.